Davide Faraoni: Internazionale

 Despite being returned to a 'backup' role on 7 January 2012 against Parma, Faraoni came on as a substitute and scored his first ever Serie A goal, in the 77th minute.
 He hit a stunning volley from the edge of the area which lobbed the Parma goalkeeper and crowned a 5–0 win.
 On 12 January 2012, Inter announced that Faraoni had signed a new 4 1/2-year contract.
 A week later, Faraoni made his Italian cup debut in a 2–1 win over Genoa.

-Faraoni returned to starting XI on 17 February, played three successive Serie A match.
-Since late January Inter suffered from injury crisis (e.g., Alvarez, Maicon and then Chivu again), poor form and the departure of main player (Thiago Motta) and did not won any game with only two draw.
-The coach had changed the formation occasionally to fit recovered Wesley Sneijder but no improvement.
-Faraoni had played as a right wing forward in 4–2–3–1 formation against Bologna (as coach had a handful choice of winger since injury of Alvarez) and then starting right-back (due to injury of Maicon and Chivu, Nagatomo had to play left-back) for the first time in the 4–3–1–2 formation against Napoli.
-In the third match saw the return of 4–4–2 formation with Faraoni as right midfielder.
-However Faraoni was substituted by Sneijder at half time after finished the first half in 0–2 against Catania.
-Eventually Inter 2–2 draw with Catania, a point since January.
+Faraoni returned to the starting XI on 17 February, playing three successive Serie A matches.
+Since late January Inter had suffered from an injury crisis (Alvarez, Maicon and then Chivu twice), poor form and the departure of star player (Thiago Motta) and did not win any games with only two draws.
+The coach had changed the formation occasionally to fit the recovered Wesley Sneijder but there was no improvement.
+Faraoni had played as a right wing in 4–2–3–1 formation against Bologna (as the coach had limited choices of winger since the injury of Alvarez) and then starting right-back (due to the injuries of Maicon and Chivu, Nagatomo had to play left-back) for the first time in the 4–3–1–2 formation against Napoli.
+The third match saw the return of the 4–4–2 formation with Faraoni as a right midfielder.
+However, he was substituted for Sneijder at half time after the first half finished 0–2 against Catania.
+Eventually Inter 2–2 draw with Catania, their first point since January.

 After the appointment of Andrea Stramaccioni, Faraoni was left out from the starting XI completely.